The deadline for this competition has passed. The description below is for informational purposes only.

 Beginning with the fifth annual competition (academic year 2012-13), AHP shifted from publicity and application-preparation to emphasize the publication of fellows’ manuscripts.

 Public meetings to launch competitions and offer assistance to applicants, previously sponsored by AHP, are now organized locally, with the participation of AHP Fellows and mentors.
-In summer 2013, meetings were scheduled in Ghana, Nigeria and Uganda.
+In summer 2013, meetings were held in Ghana, Nigeria and Uganda.

 Fellows are invited to submit their manuscripts to the AHP Publications series, a collaboration with UNISA Press in Pretoria, South Africa.
 The rigorous development and peer-review process of AHP Publications is overseen by the two series co-editors, Kwesi Yankah, Central University College, Ghana, and Frederick Hendricks, dean of the humanities at Rhodes University, South Africa, both of whom also serve as associate directors of the African Humanities Program, with the assistance of the editorial board.